Tail-R/k8s-cluster-setup/README.md

 ## Notes

-- This project currently supports Arch Linux only.
+- This playbook assumes that the K8s nodes are Arch-based and the CephFS nodes are Debian-based.

 ## License